-Some torrent clients offer every conceivable function.
-Others keep things as simple as possible. qBittorrent sits right in the middle, aiming to "meet the needs of most users while using as little CPU and memory as possible".
+qBittorrent is the perfect compromise.
+Some torrent clients offer every function imaginable while others keep things as simple as possible.
+This free torrent client, on the other hand, sits right in the middle, aiming to "meet the needs of most users while using as little CPU and memory as possible."

 Read our full qBittorrent review